The Bakeware Cookbook

 The book is intended for everyone, even those who don't cook often, so the recipes are short with minimal ingredients.
 The idea of attainability comes through in the design details: units are stacked for easy scanning, and instructions are sized to be readable from a table while standing.

 Flipping through, every page is a surprise; from sheet cake, to pizza, to french toast soufflés.
-We wanted to get readers to think bigger about bakeware cooking and while there are just under 50 recipes in the book, but it feels like much more.
+We wanted to get readers to think bigger about bakeware cooking and while there are just under 50 recipes in the book, it feels like so much more.

 Something I love about this project is the synergy of purpose and beauty.
 When we started, the goals of the book were first, to demonstrate the possibility of bakeware and second, do it in a way anyone can follow.
 These objectives drove the decisions and details that separate this cookbook from all others.
 It's design at its best: find the true reasons why a thing is enjoyed, and amplify them to make that thing special.